 The CBDT has been very prompt this time again, in notifying the ITR forms for the Assessment Year(AY) 2018-19.
 These have been notified on 5 April 2018, right at the beginning of the AY, which will help taxpayers to commence their return filing process.
-Here, in this article, we have captured some of the significant changes made in each of these forms:
+All the ITRs are available for e-filing too.

 1. ITR 1

 - Earlier ITR-1 was applicable for both Residents, Residents Not ordinarily resident (RNOR) and also Non-residents.
-Now this from has been made applicable only for resident individuals.
+Now, this form has been made applicable only for resident individuals.

 - There is a requirement to furnish a break-up of salary.
 Until now, these details would appear only in Form 16 and the requirement to disclose them in the return had never arisen.